swiftlang/swift-evolution/proposals/nnnn-rename-unsafe-span-byte-conversions.md

 }
 ```

 `MutableRawSpan` has a third `@unsafe` overload of `storeBytes` which omits bounds-checking (`storeBytes(of:toUncheckedByteOffset:as:)`).
-We do not propose to rename it, because the bounds-checking unsafety is more serious than the padding hazard, and there is no confusable overload that could overstate safety.
+We do not propose to rename it, because the bounds-checking unsafety is more serious than the padding hazard, and there is no confusable overload that might overstate safety.

 ```swift
 extension OutputRawSpan {